 What equipment must I have?
 Examiners must provide the class location and demonstration equipment.
 At a minimum this includes a VSAT antenna, linear-pol feed, and LNB that the students assemble and use for receive pointing, a signal ID meter or spectrum analyzer, connector attachment tools and sample cable and connectors, and weatherproofing supplies.

 Do I need satellite bandwidth?
 You can perform a minimum HOST with a receive only LP antenna/LNB.
 However, if you have the resources, adding an uplink skills is excellent idea.
 Note that if you are doing uplink skills testing, you must make your own arrangements for satellite access or bandwidth, equipment, and licensing.

 I am testing only people in my own company.
 Do I have to give public sessions and charge for them?
-No. Unless you want to, you do not need to charge a fee and you do not have to make your sessions available or even visible to the public.
+No. Unless you want to, you do not need to charge a fee and you do not have to make your availability as an Examiner visible to the public.

 I do not want to be listed in the “Find and examiner near you” page at gvf.org.
 Simply go to the “Edit my profile” page and in the entry for “Do you offer install services outside your org?” choose NO.

 These are the steps for becoming an examiner:

 - Ensure you have the required technical experience.
 You need to have significant experience bringing up carriers and working with satellite operators to do cross-pol alignments, carrier lineups, and terminal activation, either from the field perspective or the operations center perspective.

 - Complete your own GVF Advanced Satcom Professional certification.
 That includes:

 - GVF 510 ed 2, GVF 520, and GVF 521 online courses